Shared kernel Bayesian screening: Model

-This posterior probability is computationally and analytically helpful.
-However, in practice the kernel memberships are unknown, and the kernels may be unknown as well.
-There is no analogous closed form that accounts for uncertainty in $(C_m^{(0)},C_m^{(1)})$ and direct computation is usually not feasible.
-We instead employ a Gibbs sampling procedure that makes use of (\ref{PostKnown}) to approximate the full posterior distribution.
-Under multiple related tests ($M>1$) we infer $P_0$ using a Be$(a,b)$ prior, where by default $a=b=1$.
+But in practice the kernel memberships are unknown, and the kernels may be unknown as well.
+There is no analogous closed form that accounts for uncertainty in $(C_m^{(0)},C_m^{(1)})$ and direct computation is usually infeasible.
+We instead employ a Gibbs sampling procedure that uses (\ref{PostKnown}) to approximate the full posterior distribution.
+Under multiple related tests, $M>1$, we infer $P_0$ using a Be$(a,b)$ prior, where by default $a=b=1$.
 The mean of the realized values of $\pr (H_{0m} \mid C_m^{(0)},C_m^{(1)})$ over the sampling iterations is used to estimate the posterior probability of $H_{0m}$ for each variable.

-Details of the Gibbs sampler are provided in the Appendix~\ref{Pseudocode}.
+While this article focuses on the two-group case, extensions to multiple groups are straightforward.
+A natural approach is to define a prior to cluster the groups.
+For example, we could use a Dirichlet process as in \citet{Gopalan1998}, but instead of clustering group means we would be clustering group distributions.
+Each cluster would then have a separate weight vector drawn from a Dirichlet distribution.

-\begin{remark} The above approach is presented in the context of shared kernels for high-dimensional screening (large $M$).
+The above approach is presented in the context of shared kernels for high-dimensional screening, large $M$.
 The framework is also useful in the simple case $M=1$, and is particularly well motivated when two groups have the same strata but in potentially different proportions.
-The theoretical results presented in Sections~\ref{asymp} and ~\ref{consist} are not specific to high-dimensional screening, and we drop the variable subscript $m$ for simplicity. \end{remark}
+The theoretical results presented in Sections~\ref{asymp} and ~\ref{consist} are not specific to high-dimensional screening, and we drop the variable subscript $m$ for simplicity.